forrestbrazeal/forrestbrazeal.com/content/bibliography.md

 "Empathy Bee" - *Diabolical Plots*, forthcoming March 2019

-"The Mark" - forthcoming 2019
+"The Mark" - *Mysterion*, forthcoming June 2019

+"The Girl of the Golden City" - *StarShipSofa*, forthcoming

 "Russian Rhapsody" - *Abyss and Apex*, forthcoming 2020

-"The Girl of the Golden City" - *StarShipSofa*, forthcoming